-Who wants living in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment?
+Who wants to live in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment?
 Absolutely, no one!

 But what to do if you have a big basement or live in an area with annoyingly high humidity levels?
 If mildew, mold, dust mites, and the unhealthy environment are bothering you, this is the perfect time for you to buy a large capacity dehumidifier.

 And the Kenmore KM70 Dehumidifier can be a good choice to dehumidify basements and large spaces with its 70-pint capacity.

 The Kenmore KM70 is a sleek and handsome dehumidifier.
 It draws less power and quieter than other 70-pint dehumidifier brands.
 It boasts a lot of features, with some that are unique to Kenmore.
 However, unlike any other things, Kenmore KM70 also has its negative side.
 Compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.

 Kenmore KM70 Performance